fioritracker/help/docs/usecases/SPS03/app-identification.md

 To address the need for clear application identification Fiori Tracker keeps records of ["Content type: Application"](../../tracked/SPS03/apps.md).
 With the help of application ["FT Applications"](../../core/SPS03/apps.md) you can store the records of all your Fiori launchpad enabled applications in scope.
 Application records are kept as "To-be" records and reffered with an "App ID".
 The records serve as a single point of truth for application information in your project.

 Naming convention for "App Id" is a decision of the user.
-We recommend the following convention:

-- For SAP standard apps use the "App ID" field from SAP Fiori Apps Reference Library.
-For example "F3140" (https://fioriappslibrary.hana.ondemand.com/sap/fix/externalViewer/#/detail/Apps('F3140')/S20OP).
+For SAP standard apps we recommend using the "App ID" field from SAP Fiori Apps Reference Library.
+For example ["F1048"](https://fioriappslibrary.hana.ondemand.com/sap/fix/externalViewer/#/detail/Apps('F1048')/S25OP)

-- For custom apps, the BSP name.
-For example ZFTCA
-- For other type of Fiori launchpad enabled apps we recommend using the prefix for the app type and the unique ID that is used within this type of the app.
-For example, for a Multidimensional reports app with ZMD<SQL query view name>.
+In [conventions to consider](naming-apps.md) we have listed the ones we have found useful.